Title 21 CFR Part 11

 How Do I Know If I Have an Electronic Records System?

 Any “electronic records” system must comply with all parts of Title 21 CFR Part 11.
 However, how do you know if your system falls under that heading?
 Does it store records in electronic format for access or use later?
 Do you use electronic signatures to access the system and/or documents stored within the system?
 In those cases, your system certainly qualifies.
 All of today’s learning management systems fall under this heading.
+We recommend the GAMP Approach to 21 CFR Part 11 Compliance course to help you navigate the FDA’s compliance landscape.

 If I Have a Commercial LMS, Does the FDA Require Validation?